hugo-sv/webmonitor/README.md

 ### Possible improvements

-With more time on this project, I would have loved to work on the following improvmenents.
+With more time on this project, I would have loved to work on the following improvements.

-#### Max Response Time
+#### Computing Max Response Time

 If needed, it might be possible to improve the time performances in a trade-off with space complexity using a segment tree.